 is not guaranteed.
 However, a queue constructed with fairness set

-grants threads access in FIFO order.
+to true grants threads access in FIFO order.
 Fairness

 generally decreases throughput but reduces variability and avoids